randyrossi/vicii-kawari/REGISTERS.md

 from a palette of 4096 colors by specifying three 4-bit RGB values.
 (The upper 4 bits in each byte are ignored).
-The palette is also double buffered to allow changing all colors instantaneously with the palette select bit in register VIDEO_FLAGS.
+The palette is also double buffered to allow changing all colors instantaneously with the palette select bit in register VIDEO_MODE1.
 Palette 0 is located at 0x0000.
 Palette 1 is located at 0x0040.

 Register | Description